jeroen1602/flutter_web_bluetooth/chrome-experimental-launch/README.md

 Another option is using `flutter run -d web-server --web-port 8080`.
 And then opening your normal Chrome browser where you have already enabled the experimental flag.

+If you want to combine this with VS-Code.
+Then check out this issue more detailed steps: [#97](https://github.com/jeroen1602/flutter_web_bluetooth/issues/97)